OTB’s top tips for B2B marketing success

 No one likes to fail.
-That’s why people rely on certain media channels and messages as they know if they send out a volume of communications and get a 0.01% response rate then it’s deemed a success.
-Yet there are so many new things to try and it’s only the fear of failure that is holding you back.
+That’s why people rely on certain trusted media channels and messages.
+They know if they send out a volume of communications and get a 0.01% response rate then it counts as a success.
+Yet there are so many new things to try.
+It’s only the fear of failure that is holding you back!

 For example, on a hot summer’s day why not pay for an ice cream truck to visit the head office of a client you want to impress and brand it up with your company?
 Or send a car valeting company to a head office and offer to valet all the company director’s cars… leaving a cute marketing leave-behind in each car so they know who was responsible for this kind gesture.

 There are lots of fun and effective ways you can use beyond the traditional that don’t always cost the earth and can generate leads.